The Most Popular Dessert in Every State

 ARIZONA – Rice Krispies treats

 Two states love this simple, childhood-favorite.
-The best part about this handheld dessert is that there is no baking necessary, making these a perfect warm-weather sweet snack.
+The best part about this handheld dessert is that there is no baking necessary, making it a perfect warm-weather sweet snack.

 ARKANSAS – Pecan pie